 DJI Mavic Mini verdict

-Yes, $399 or £369 for a drone isn't throwaway money, but for casual users looking to level-up their aerial footage, and newbies who don't want to have to register their drone, the DJI Mavic Mini is a good alternative to our number one pick, the DJI Mini 2.
+Yes, $399 or £369 for a drone isn't throwaway money, but for casual users looking to level-up their aerial footage, and newbies who want a simple first step into drone flying, the Mavic Mini is a good alternative to our number one pick, the DJI Mini 2.